Find Trade Colleges

 $28,707 Avg Student Debt

-Our analysis found University of Maryland Global Campus to be the most popular school for trade school students in Maryland.
-UMGC is a large public school situated in Adelphi, Maryland.
-It awarded 15,061 degrees in 2021-2022.
+Our 2023 rankings named University of Maryland Global Campus the most popular school in Maryland for trade school students working on their degree.
+University of Maryland Global Campus is a large public school located in Adelphi, Maryland that handed out 15,061 degrees in 2021-2022.

 Degree recipients from UMGC accumulate an average of $28,707 in student debt by the time they complete their degree.
-During the early years of their career, UMGC graduates make an average of $59,246 annually.
+Once they receive their degree, UMGC graduates enter the workforce, making an average salary of $59,246 during the early year of their career.
 Around 47% of those degree recipients were women.

 Full University of Maryland Global Campus Report